CDrummond/music-similarity/README.md

 ```

 * `paths.db` should be the path where the SQLite and jukebox files created by
-this app can be written to or can be read from.
+this app can be written to / read from.
 * `paths.local` should be the path where this script can access your music
 files.
 This can be different to the path that LMS uses if you are running
 analysis on a different machine to where you would run the script as the
-similarity server. his script will only store the paths relative to this
+similarity server.
+This script will only store the paths relative to this
-location - eg. `paths.local=/home/music/` then `/home/music/A/b.mp3` will be
+location - eg. if `paths.local=/home/music/` then `/home/music/A/b.mp3` will
-stored as `A/b.mp3`.
+be stored as `A/b.mp3`.
 Only required if analysing tracks.

 The `linux/x86-64`, `linux-armv7l`, and `windows` folders contain example config
 files for each system.

-Please refer to docs/OtherConfig.md for all configuration items.
+Please refer to `docs/OtherConfig.md` for all configuration items.

 ## Credits

 `lib/musly.py` (which is used as a python interface to the Musly library) is
-taken, and modified, from [Musly Integration for the Logitech Media Server](https://www.nexus0.net/pub/sw/lmsmusly)
+taken, and modified, from Roland0's [Musly Integration for LMS](https://www.nexus0.net/pub/sw/lmsmusly)

 The Essentia binary is taken from Roland0's [LMS Essentia Integration](https://www.nexus0.net/pub/sw/lmsessentia/)